danielmrhodes/JANUS/README.md

 The ROOT file hist_file.root now contains many histograms and can be opened with any standard ROOT installation.

 The correlator is a small program compiled with ROOT libraries.
 To correctly sort the simulated data, the correlator.cc file needs to be edited and recompiled.
-Directly after the inlcude statements, 10 variables need to be changed to match the simulation input: beamZ, beamA, beam_mass, beam_en, targZ, targA, targ_mass, DS_Offset, US_Offset, and SeGA_Offset.
+Directly after the inlcude statements there are several variables which need to be changed to match the simulation input.

 To recompile the correlator, simply